Copyright © 2007 jsd

 Mathematically speaking, writing one-digit products as two digits is unconventional, but it is entirely correct.
 It has the advantage of making the algorithm more systematic, and therefore easier to check.

-What’s worse is that the old-fashioned approach is significantly more laborious.
-It may look more compact, but it involves more work.
+The old-fashioned approach may look more compact, but it involves more work.
 You have to do the same number of short multiplications, and a greater number of additions.
 It requires you to do additions (including carries) as you go along.

 Last but not least, it makes it much harder to check your work.